What is corporation tax? A guide for UK limited companies

 - Your payment deadline is usually 9 months and one day after your accounting period ends.

-If you don’t pay the right amount on time, you’ll be charged penalties.
-The amounts increase over time, starting at £100 for the first day you’re late.
+If you do not pay the right amount on time, you may face penalties.
+These start at £100 for the first day you are late and increase over time.

 Your tax advisor can help you with your company return filing and tax calculations.
 Find one in the Xero advisor directory